Sometimes, you just need to put on your tutu and twirl.

 Delicately sheer, the Romantic style tutu revealed a ballerina’s footwork en pointe while providing a freedom of movement befitting the ethereal characters in Romantic Era ballets.
 Indeed, this style swiftly became the standard costume choice for spirit roles.
 The beautiful winged Sylph in La Sylphide; the vengeful sisterhood of Wilis in Giselle (1841); the moonlit female ensemble in Les Sylphides (1909) – they all seem to float or fly as they drift across the stage in flowing Romantic style tutus.

-From the late 19th Century, the skirt gradually became shorter until it looked like the Classical style tutu that we are the most familiar with today.
+From the late nineteenth century, the skirt gradually became shorter until it looked like the Classical style tutu that we are the most familiar with today.

 Designed for maximum ease of movement, the short Classical style tutu sticks straight out horizontally, away from the ballerina’s body.
 It reveals the whole leg line and creates the signature silhouette of a classical ballerina.